ICCV2021-UG-in-CV/UG_in_CV/README.md

 # UG_in_CV
-Website for the propsoed ICCV 2021 social: Undergraduates in Computer Vision.
+Website for the proposed ICCV 2021 social: Undergraduates in Computer Vision.